WVF-1/Drake-Equation-Simulations/README.md

 ---

 *"Sometimes I think we're alone in the universe, and sometimes I think we're not.
 In either case, the idea is quite staggering."* - Arthur C. Clarke
+*"The universe is a pretty big place.
+If it's just us, seems like an awful waste of space." - Carl Sagan *"Ancient Astronaut theorists say yes!" - Giorgio A. Tsoukalos